pondersource/dev-stock/README.md

 * follow the rest of https://reva.link/docs/tutorials/share-tutorial/

 ### Running the datatx tutorial
-fter you've run `make revad` and `make reva` once in one of the two containers as detailed above, to build reva on the host, You do:
+After you've run `make revad` and `make reva` once in one of the two containers as detailed above, you do:
 * `docker exec -it revad1.docker bash` and then:
 ```
-cd /etc/revad/ocmd
+cd /etc/revad/datatx
 /reva/cmd/revad/revad -dev-dir server-1
 ```
 * `docker exec -it revad2.docker bash` and then:
 ```
-cd /etc/revad/ocmd
+cd /etc/revad/datatx
 /reva/cmd/revad/revad -dev-dir server-2
 ```
 * `docker exec -it revad1.docker bash` again for `/reva/cmd/reva/reva -insecure -host localhost:19000` etc.